Eseohe281/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod a+x */ is used to execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
-Regular files should not be changed mkdir -m 751 my_dir is used to  creates a directory called my_dir with permissions 751 in the working directory. chgrp school hello is used to changes the group owner to school for the file hello chown vincent:staff * is used to changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+Regular files should not be changed mkdir -m 751 my_dir is used to  creates a directory called my_dir with permissions 751 in the working directory. chgrp school hello is used to changes the group owner to school for the file hello chown vincent:staff * is used to changes the owner to vincent and the group owner to staff for all the files and directories in the working directory. chown -h vincent:staff_hello is used to changes the owner and the group owner of _hello to vincent and staff respectively.